splunk/public-o11y-docs/sp-oncall/get-started/alert-admin.rst

 If you are new to Splunk On-Call a great place to start is with the topic :ref:`user-role`.
 Once you a familiar with your user permissions, learn about the Alert admin role.
+The role of Alert Admin provides separate permissions required to manage people and schedules from those necessary to manage technical and high-risk behavior into two roles.
+The full list of Splunk On-Call user permissions includes:

+-  Global Admin: Retains all permissions
+-  Team Admin: Manages people and scheduling
+-  Alert Admin: Manages the technical aspects of creating and optimizing alerts
+-  User: Alert response

 As an alert admin, you are responsible for managing alert configuration, integrations, and their workflow.
 Your permissions are organization-wide.
 The proper management and upkeep of integrations are essential to your alert workflow.

 Alert Admins have permission to take the following actions:

-Permissions specific to an Alert Admin:

 * Integration Configuration
 * Management of Routing Keys & Rules